lsb-riken/CUBIC-informatics/README.md

  * `YNAME`,`XNAME` specify which stack to be used.
  * `ZLOCALstart`,`ZLOCALend` specify which images in the stack to be used.
 0 corresponds to the first image in the stack.
  * `YLOCALstart`,`YLOCAL_end`,`XLOCALstart`,`XLOCALend` specify which area in images to be used.
 (0,0) corresponds to the top left pixel.

+## Advanced Usage
+If you want to check how the algorithm works, there is a program to test each step in the algorithm.
+As a python implementation, we have `script/HDoG_cpu.py`.

+Also we have CUDA programs for each step.
+To build these programs, run `make DoG_test` for example and the binary is created under `build/test/` directory.